jbernadas/screenshot_py3/README.rst

 Fire it up
 ==========
 Now cd into screenshot directory.
-Fire up the multi.py file:
+Fire it up by invoking:
 ::

   python3 screenshot.py